 Check out how much closet space we had and how the automatic under-closet light turned on with motion!

-FAQs About Inside Cruise Cabins
+Inside Cruise Cabin

-Closing Thoughts:
+Closing Thoughts

-Suppose a balcony comes your way super cheap, as an upgrade, or, for free, fantastic.
+Suppose a balcony comes your way super cheap, as an upgrade, or for free fantastic.
 Otherwise, consider saving your hard-earned cash!
 You can take two, potentially three cruises if you opt for an inside cabin rather than the overrated balcony.

 Looking for articles on cruising?
 Start here: